-As stated in the article written by Kasey Panetta, “7 Technologies Underpin the Hype Cycle for the Internet of Things, 2016. “
+As stated in the article by Kasey Panetta, “7 Technologies Underpin the Hype Cycle for the Internet of Things, 2016. “

 “The IoT itself will help digital transformations but will take 5 to 10 years to gain mainstream adoption,” said Alfonso Velosa, research vice president.

 The IoT remains on the peak of inflated expectations for the third year in a row as vendors push the hype even higher, but most companies struggle to find use cases beyond proof-of-concept.”

 CIOs will be responsible for implementing IoT, but it will be challenging to get all the right skills in-house, given the diversity of technologies.
 Many companies failed to plan or even execute the IoT strategy.
 The companies don’t have the necessary building blocks, which I termed “DNA.”

 What’s the DNA of the Internet of Things?

 DNA is comprised of three building blocks: